 - Support your CTA with convincing messages

 Hesitant prospects may be convinced to submit their details when you present compelling messages in support of the CTA.
-Common examples are testimonials from existing customers, guarantees (e.g., “no risk”, “no commitment”, “money-back guarantee”) and privacy promises.
+Common examples are testimonials from existing customers and guarantees (e.g., “no risk”, “no commitment”, “money-back guarantee”).

 - Support your CTA with positive imagery

 Pictures of people exhibiting positive emotions (e.g., smiling, laughing, having fun) have been shown to increase CTA click rates.

 Once you’ve implemented all the above tips and are convinced you’ve got the best CTA on the Web today, you can’t really know until you test your creation.
 Use A/B and multivariate testing to evaluate how changes to your CTA affect conversion rates.
 Try different messages, offers, colors, designs, placements, etc. until you find the most effective combinations.
 In many cases, even small changes can have dramatic impact on conversion rates.